Fierce clashes in Cairo, Clinton voices outrage

-CAIRO Egyptian police and soldiers firing guns and teargas fought to clear protesters from Cairo's Tahrir Square on Tuesday, the fifth day of clashes that have killed 13 people and drawn a stinging rebuke from U.S. Secretary of State Hillary Clinton.
+CAIRO Egyptian police and soldiers fired guns and teargas to try to clear protesters from Cairo's Tahrir Square on Tuesday, the fifth day of clashes that have killed 13 people and drawn a stinging rebuke from Secretary of State Hillary Clinton.

-Clinton condemned as "particularly shocking" incidents such as one in which two Egyptian soldiers were filmed dragging a woman protester on the ground by her shirt, exposing her underwear, then clubbing and kicking her.
+Clinton condemned as "particularly shocking" incidents such as one in which two Egyptian soldiers were filmed dragging a woman protester on the ground by her black full-body veil, exposing her bra, then clubbing and kicking her.

 "Women protesters have been rounded up and subjected to horrific abuse.
 Journalists have been sexually assaulted.
-And now, women are being attacked, stripped, and beaten in the streets," America's top diplomat said in a speech at Washington's Georgetown University on Monday, adding:
+And now women are being attacked, stripped and beaten in the streets," Clinton said in a speech at Washington's Georgetown University on Monday.

-"This systematic degradation of Egyptian women dishonours the revolution, disgraces the state and its uniform and is not worthy of a great people."
+"This systematic degradation of Egyptian women dishonors the revolution, disgraces the state and its uniform and is not worthy of a great people ...

+"Women are being beaten and humiliated in the same streets where they risked their lives for the revolution only a few short months ago."

+After a night of clashes, gunfire rang out across the square at dawn as security forces charged hundreds of protesters demanding an immediate end to army rule.

+Later thousands of women marched on the square to condemning attacks on female protesters.
+But by nightfall the square was calm again.

-The United States, which saw Cairo as a staunch ally in the era of deposed leader Hosni Mubarak, gives Cairo $1.3 billion a year in military aid, a commitment that began after Egypt in 1979 became the first Arab state to make peace with Israel.
+The United States, which saw deposed leader Hosni Mubarak as a staunch ally, gives Cairo $1.3 billion a year in military aid, a commitment that began after Egypt in 1979 became the first Arab state to make peace with Israel.

-Clinton's remarks, some of the strongest criticism by a U.S. official of Egypt's new rulers, ratchet up pressure on the army.
-But Western diplomats said it was unlikely Washington would use its hefty aid as leverage.
-U.S. officials have so far praised the army for committing to hand power to civilians.
+Clinton's remarks, some of the strongest U.S. criticism of Egypt's new rulers, ratchet up pressure on the army.
+But Western diplomats said it was unlikely Washington would use its aid budget as leverage.
+U.S. officials have so far praised the army for promising to hand power to civilians.

 A staggered parliamentary election is under way and the army has pledged to hand power to an elected president by July.

-Gunfire rang out across Tahrir Square at dawn as security forces charged hundreds of protesters attempting to hold their ground, activists and a Reuters journalist at the scene said.

-After a night of clashes, hundreds of protesters demanding an immediate end to army rule were in Tahrir in the morning.

-Army generals and their advisers have condemned the pro-democracy protesters, sometimes in extraordinarily harsh terms.
+But other generals and their advisers have condemned the pro-democracy protesters, sometimes in extraordinary terms.

-"What is your feeling when you see Egypt and its history burn in front of you?" retired general Abdel Moneim Kato, an army adviser, told al-Shorouk daily, referring to a government archive building set alight during clashes.
+"What is your feeling when you see Egypt and its history burn in front of you?" retired general Abdel Moneim Kato, an army adviser, told the daily al-Shorouk, referring to a government archive building set alight during clashes.
 "Yet you worry about a vagrant who should be burnt in Hitler's incinerators."

 Those comments drew fierce criticism from politicians and rights groups, saying they would stir further violence.